 So to the subject at hand and as I am sure you will realise these tend to be in the more remote areas of the British Isles.

 Starting in Scotland In the Inner Hebrides on the Isle of Islay also known as the “Queen of the Hebrides”.
 I have to say there is some amazing scenery as well as nine distilleries !!
 What more could you want?

-My favourite location is the coast around the Rinns which is very impressive, particularly at Killinallan Point, a beautiful and lonely headland at the far northeast of Loch Gruinart.
+My favourite location is the coast around the Rinns which is very impressive, particularly at Killinallan Point, a beautiful and lonely headland in the far northeast of Loch Gruinart.
 On the way to Killinallan stands a beautiful deserted cottage with a lovely red tin roof called “Crois Mhor” which was used by the sheep as a shelter but I believe since my visit the roof has now been lost.
 On a sunny day, the view of the cottage and the rest of Loch Gruinart are very beautiful.

 Moving to the south coast of England and the strange but beautiful Dungeness.
 A stark landscape situated on the coast of Kent with an otherworldly beauty.
 Dungeness is an unforgettable destination.
 It lays claim to having the largest shingle beach in Europe and arguably serves some of the best fish ‘n’ chips on the Kent coast.
 Dungeness is Britain’s only desert.

 One of its many attractions is the variety of buildings some of which are converted from abandoned fisherman’s huts but not this one I am about to share with you.